Water ponding around a waffle slab house being built on a reactive clay site is a problem and it’s not an easy fix.

 If the piers were poured first and the waffle slab was poured on top of the piers but not connected to them, an increase in soil moisture will cause the waffle slab footing and slab to lift off the piers.

 If dirt gets between the piers and the slab then the house can’t go back down when the soil dries out again.
-Depending on the amount of dirt that gets in between the piers and the slab the slab might stabilise but end up permanently out of level.
+Depending on the amount of dirt that gets in between the piers and the slab might stabilise but end up permanently out of level.
 Bad.

 If the piers are connected to the slab and reinforced then the heaving forces will be somewhat resisted by the friction between the piers and the ground – especially if the piers go very deep.
 The amount of slab movement will be moderated.
 Good.